 As you must have figured by now, regular backups are one way to prevent the terrible consequences of ransomware.
 You should make multiple backups while you’re at it.
 It’s a good idea to store some of them offline, where no malware can reach it.

 But backups don’t stop cybercriminals from making stolen data public.
-So, you should use NordVPN Teams and similar solutions to protect your most valuable files during transit.
 Also, apply a level of encryption to data stored on the hard drives, clouds, or anywhere else.

 7. Realise that every device is a potential target